alfredherr/dryselcore.demo/README.md

 # DrySelCore Demo
 Demonstration of "DrySelCore".
-It may serve as a reference on how to user "DrySelCore" framework too.
+It may serve as a reference on how to use "DrySelCore" framework too.